cta-observatory/ctapipe_io_hess/README.md

 version information is included in the sdist and wheel files and `setuptools_scm` is not used when installing those.
 The setup is somewhat complex and was taken by astropy.
 It ensures that the setuptools scm version is only used in development setups, not in the releases packages.

-## CI

-For github, see `.github/workflows/`, for gitlab, see `.gitlab-ci.yml`

-## Integration with the CTAO Sonarqube instances

-The `.gitlab-ci.yaml` contains a step to scan the project using sonarqube, also ingesting the coverage report created in the previous step.
-This needs the `SONAR_TOKEN` secret variable to be set in the CI configuration of the repository and adapting the configuration in `sonar-project.properties` for the given project.
-Token and project key can be obtained when creating a new project in the sonarqube instance via the GitLab integration, just follow the steps.

 ## Docs